JimPaine/php-servicebus-rest-example/README.md

 This will generate a populated headers array, including the authorization header populated with a signed shared access signature.

-## Peek a message from the topc subscription
+## Peek a message from the topic subscription

 ```php
     $message = $serviceBusClient->peek($serviceBusRootUri.'subscriptions/'.$subscriptionName, $header);